a survey of

 Uranian history is rich in corporate bodies.
 Most are more ephemeral than the ones discussed above, yet still mighty and long-lasting by Terran standards.
 Examples include:

-The Unity Club in the Hydrogen Era, which established the semaphore network on the plains, and later organized the excavation of the Sun-Egg (Uranian Gleams, page 8 onwards.)
+The Unity Club in the Hydrogen Era, which established the semaphore network on the plains, and later organized the excavation of the Sun-Egg (see Syoom and Fyaym and The Lithium Era).

-The Bank of Light in the Phosphorus Era (ibid., pages 30-1).
+The Bank of Light in the Phosphorus Era.

-The various teleological guilds from the Zirconium Era onwards (ibid. page 57, The Institutes of Fate).
+The various teleological guilds from the Zirconium Era onwards (see The Institutes of Fate).

 military ranks and units